guilehm/E-commerce/README.md

 ## Welcome to my repository.

-This website was developed in Python with Django Framework.
+This website is being developed in Python with Django Framework.

-Instill in development.
+You may find some bugs because it's still in development.

 I will appreciate your comments and suggestions.